JPNobody/SQLite_Database/Research.md

 [Example monster here](https://2e.aonprd.com/Monsters.aspx?ID=799)

 ## Tables
-Each table has rows that describe the thing.
+Each table has columns that describes what goes into the table.